Harmonic Forms on the Kodaira-Thurston Manifold: Introduction

 \subsection{Acknowledgement}

 We would like to thank Haojie Chen for suggesting that we study the Kodaira-Spencer question using equations similar to \eqref{V1} and \eqref{V2}.
 This greatly motivates us to solve these equations explicitly.
 We are grateful to Mario Micallef and Christoph Ortner for stimulating discussions when we are baffled by the countably many linear ODE systems.
 These discussions gradually made it clear that we should aim to prove a result like Theorem \ref{1stode}.
+Finally, we thank the referee for helpful suggestions which improve the presentation of the paper.